hoccer/wall-puppet-configuration/README.md

-hoccer-receiver-puppet-configuration
+talk-webclient-backend-puppet-configuration
 ===========================

-Provides a puppet manifest with basic modules for a Jenkins Master.
+Provides a puppet manifest with basic modules for a Hoccer XO WebClient Backend.

 Following the steps below all packages, dependencies and modules required (including this repository) are downloaded and applied using _puppet apply_.
 Make sure that an appropriate SSL certificate is present to clone the required repositories from GitHub.
 This can be achieved by installing one manually or by using ssh [agent forwarding](https://help.github.com/articles/using-ssh-agent-forwarding).
 For the latter you might need to make your key available via `ssh-add -K` first.